intelie/gitbook-drilling/collector/protocols/modbus.md

 1. IoT devices
 1. Supervising systems

-**ModBus** protocol is able of receiving data from any industrial equipment devices that uses TCP and Serial (RS-232 or RS-485) connections.
+**Modbus** protocol is able of receiving data from any industrial equipment devices that uses TCP and Serial (RS-232 or RS-485) connections.

 ## Modbus data

-There are a number of memory areas defined in the ModBus specification as described below:
+There are a number of memory areas defined in the Modbus specification as described below:

 - Discrete Input _(Read Only)_ - Boolean input value, usually representing a binary input to the PLC
 - Coils _(Read / Write)_ - Boolean value, usually representing a binary output from the PLC